kynamics/starpop_sync/README.md

 # star_sync

-Use this repo to sync between Microsoft m/c and macbook

-Next Step:

-- process incoming file in pop_automation.
+Implements Proof of prior automation for StarCasualty.

+- Reads Pop document from Sql server using pyodbc
+- maintains a local sqlite db of document status (processed, failed, in progress).
-- use gemini_with_pdf to extract fields.
+- uses GenAI APIs to extract json information.

-- use rich python library to output to log and console.
+Remaining work:
+- Write results back to sql table.